amazon-ion/ion-docs/guides/path-extractor-guide.md

 If the value is a

--   *terminal match*, then the callback registered to the matching path must be invoked.
+-   *terminal match*, then the callback registered to the matching search path must be invoked.
 If a non-zero value N is returned by the callback, the extractor must step out N (or throw if that is impossible, which occurs when N is greater than the Ion reader's initial depth).
     When a value is both a terminal match and a partial match, the callback for the terminal match should be invoked before processing the value as a partial match as described below.
 -   *partial match* then if it is a